leshaker/grape-nf/README.md

 profile | description
 --------|-------------
-``gemflux``  | uses the GEMtools for mapping pipeline and the Flux Capacitor for isoform expression quantification ``starrsem`` | uses the STAR for mapping and bigwig and the RSEM program for isoform expression quantification ``starflux`` | uses the STAR for mapping and the Flux Capacitor for isoform expression quantification
+``starrsem`` | uses the STAR for mapping and bigwig and the RSEM program for isoform expression quantification

-The ``gemflux`` profile is used as the default profile if no profile is specified.
+The ``starrsem`` profile is used as the default profile if no profile is specified.
 To specify a profile you can use the `-profiles` Nextflow [option](http://www.nextflow.io/docs/latest/config.html#config-profiles).
 For example, to use STAR and RSEM just run the following command:

 ```shell
 nextflow -bg run grape-nf -profile starrsem --index input-files.tsv --genome refs/hg38.AXYM.fa --annotation refs/gencode.v21.annotation.AXYM.gtf --rg-platform ILLUMINA --rg-center-name CRG -resume 2>&1 > pipeline.log